CyberReboot/vent/docs/source/core_and_plugins.rst

 - **List**: Show all network tap containers.
 Will return container's ID, if the container is running or not, and the tag provided in ``create``.
 - **NICs**: Show all available network interfaces.
 Will return a list of the names of the available NICs.
+Note for ``Docker for Mac`` it will show available network interfaces on the VM running the Docker daemon, not the network interface names on the Mac host.
 - **Start**: Start a network tap container if it is exited.
 Will run with the same options given to the container in ``create``.
 - **Stop**: Stop a network tap container.